More and more women are taking up shooting. Which is excellent news.

 What to wear shooting in the depths of winter

 There is nothing worse than being cold when shooting.
 It can make you feel even more tense and really can hinder your performance.
 Our essentials include a good scarf which you can wrap up around your face as well as some shooting specific gloves to keep your hands warm but enable you to still pull the trigger.
 Wearing thermals underneath is a must.
 Handwarmers are key for when it gets really cold.
+(Read our suggestions for the best shooting gloves.)

 All Hicks & Brown clothing is designed and crafted in Britain.
+This piece was originally published in 2018 and has been updated.